What is SSL Stripping and How to Stop SSL Stripping Attack?

 Concluding Words

 SSL stripping is a fatal attack that targets the SSL encryption of a website, leaving it vulnerable to data breaches and phishing attempts.
-It undermines the security of the website and can cause serious damage to the brand image and reputation of the website.
+It undermines the website’s security and can cause serious damage to its brand image and reputation.

 With the increasing rate of cyber-attacks, it is important to have a robust security system in place to keep your website and its users safe from any kind of security breaches.
 Implement the above-mentioned measures and say NO to cyberattacks.